hteumeuleu/playorama/README.md

 # A cranky video player for the Playdate

 Playorama is a _cranky_ video player for the Playdate.
-You can use the crank to fast forward and backward through a video.
+You can use the crank to fast forward and backward or move frame by frame through a video.

 ## 1. How to use

 *Warning*: The process to get your own videos on the Playdate is a bit clunky.
 There’s a demo video included in the application if you’re not at ease with encoding video and audio.

 ### 1.1.
+Download and install

+1. Download the latest release at https://github.com/hteumeuleu/playorama/releases .
+2. Get the `Playorama.pdx` file.
+3. Sideload it to your Playdate device.
+(You can refer to the official [Sideloading Playdate games](https://help.play.date/games/sideloading/) documentation.)

+### 1.2.
 Controls

 While a video is playing, you can use the following controls.